wixtoolset/web/root/documents/development/wips/5184-burn-clean-room.html.md

 2. BAs using `::GetModuleFileName(NULL, ...)` will get a path in the clean room, not the untrusted source process path.
 To mitigate this, a `WixBundleSourceProcessPath` variable can be set by Burn when running in the clean room.

+3. If not for the following Microsoft bugs, it would only be necessary to call `::SetDefaultDllDirectories()` and the complex mitigation steps 4 and 5 would be unnecessary.
+Unfortunately, Microsoft expressed little interest in fixing the following security vulnerabilities so we implemented the work arounds:

-3. Random note: when available `::SetDefaultDllDirectories()` should be all that is necessary to protect Burn.
-Unfortunately, the CLR ignores `::SetDefaultDllDirectories()` when loading its system DLLs so managed BAs would always be vulnerable without the clean room.
-For that reason, the clean room must always be used.
+   * The CLR somehow ignores `::SetDefaultDllDirectories()` when loading its system DLLs.
+As a result, managed BAs are always be vulnerable.
+The clean room protects against this vulnerability in the CLR.

+   * GDI+ fails in some cases when `::SetDefaultDllDirectories()` is used.
+As a result, a process that uses GDI+ must remain vulnerable to DLL hijacking.
+For example, BAs that use WinForms always hit the GDI+ bug.
+Again the clean room protects against the GDI+ vulnerability.
+However because the clean room process and package cache processes load the BA they *cannot* be protected by `::SetDefaultDllDirectories()`.
+Fortunately, clean room and package cache packages cannot be DLL hijacked.

 ## See Also